mdjaere/flask-in-docker-template/README.md

 # flask-in-docker-template
-Template for Python Flask app with container deployment
+Template for Python Flask app with container deployment using https://github.com/tiangolo/meinheld-gunicorn-flask-docker